News & Trending Travel News

 f11photoAdobe des moines iowa skyline from nearby garden with walking track

-Des Moines may be a great play for retirees who are hoping not to waste money on expensive living.
+Des Moines may be a great play for retirees who want to avoid wasting money on expensive living.

 The city is great for retirees due to its healthcare industry that focuses on aging health.
 And there are plenty of museums, along with a zoo and botanical gardens, to visit on a regular basis.